jtschoonhoven/mclient/README.md

 # mclient

-Raspberry Pi kiosk mode for automatic media playback from drive and network sources.
+Raspberry Pi kiosk mode for live-broadcast and looping video playback.

+Plays media from a USB drive in a loop.
+Automatically switches to streaming live-broadcast video when available.

 ## Setup